 You are at the same risk for AIDS and STDs while abroad as you would be at home since your risk of infection depends on your behavior.
 Therefore, if you are sexually active, use good judgment and common sense.
-It is also highly recommended that you carry a personal supply of condoms and birth control.
+It is also highly recommended that you carry a personal supply of condoms and birth control, especially if traveling to underdeveloped regions of the world.